IrisC113/study-of-power-outages/README.md

 #### **Year Analysis**
 Research question: is the absence of OUTAGE.DURATION dependent on the year?

--**Null hypothesis (H₀):** the distribution of years is the same in the missing and non-missing groups in terms of length of time.
+- **Null hypothesis (H₀):** the distribution of years is the same in the missing and non-missing groups in terms of length of time.

--**Alternative hypothesis (H₁):** the distribution of years is different in the time-length missing and non-missing groups.
+- **Alternative hypothesis (H₁):** the distribution of years is different in the time-length missing and non-missing groups.

 <iframe
   src="assets/year-missingness-proportion.html"
   width="1000"